 1. I have a set budget for my flowers.
 Setting a budget is the first step to any DIY project.
 Flower arrangements range dramatically in price based on what type of flower and vases you use.
 We always recommend setting a strict budget to help guide what type of flowers you purchase and how big your flower arrangements should be.
 Although the average American bride spends roughly $2,000 on just the ceremony flowers, we have had many clients decorate their entire ceremony for less than $500.

 The amount of time you need to arrange your flowers will depend on the size and complexity of your design.
 Your flowers should arrive a few days before the big event to give time for your flowers to re-hydrate

 .
 We recommend that you arrange your flowers one day before your event and reserve up to 6 hours to make the arrangements if it is your first time designing a large wedding.
 The amount of time necessary will of course come down if you have the help from friends and family.

 3. I have the space.
 Once your flowers arrive you will need a cool place away from direct sunlight to let your flowers re-hydrate for a few days.
 If you’re decorating for a large event this means you’ll need to dedicate a section of your garage or living room to caring for your flowers.

-If you answered yes to all three questions we think you are totally ready to take on this project.
+If you agree with all 3 statements, we think you are totally ready to take on this project.
 Send us a message below to share your ideas and we will happily give you free feedback on your plans.